 WHO MAY ENTER:

 All current students of the James E. Rogers College of Law may enter the competition.
-J.D. students, J.D.A.S. students, advanced-degree students, visiting students, and transfer students may enter.
+J.D.students, advanced-degree students, visiting students, and transfer students may enter.

 DATES AND TIMES:

-The competition runs from noon Friday, Oct.
-18 to 8:00 a.m.
-Monday, Oct.
-28, 2013.
+The competition runs from noon on Friday, Oct.
+17, 2014 to 8:00 a.m. on Monday, Oct.
+27, 2014.
 The problem will be posted on the College of Law web site no later than noon, Oct.
-19. All entries must be submitted no later than 8:00 a.m. on Oct.
-28. No late entries will be accepted.
+17. All entries must be submitted no later than 8:00 a.m. on Oct.
+27. No late entries will be accepted.

-Note: If for any reason you are unable to obtain a competition number before the October 28 submission deadline, just email your entry to JJ Arevalo on time.
-Ask him to assign you a number and add it to every page of your entry.
-He will make sure that your entry is transmitted to the judges anonymously, with no trace of your identity on the entry.
+Note: If for any reason you are unable to obtain a competition number before the October 27 submission deadline, just email your entry on time.
+Your entry will be transmitted to the judges anonymously, with no trace of your identity on the entry.

 JUDGING AND AWARDS:

 Entries will be judged for accuracy, clarity, brevity, and content.
 A winning entry will tell a story; it will be both well-written and interesting.
-Professor Lorraine and Professor Susan Salmon will evaluate the student entries and choose five finalists.
+Professor Suzanne Rabe and Professor Lorraine Gin will evaluate the student entries and choose five finalists.
 Then, a panel of outside judges will rank the finalists to determine the order of the awards.
-The awards will be announced in January, 2014.
+The awards will be announced in January 2015.

 1. Submit your entry anonymously.
 Do not put your name anywhere on the e-mail attachment that contains your entry.

 2. The work must be entirely your own.
-You may receive no advice concerning the Competition from anyone.
-No one else may read, proofread, nor critique your writing for this Competition.
-In order to gather information for your entry, it may be necessary for you to disclose to others the general nature of this Competition, your participation in the Competition, and the topic of your entry.
+You may receive no advice concerning the competition from anyone.
+No one else may read, proofread, or critique your writing for this competition.
+In order to gather information for your entry, it may be necessary for you to disclose to others the general nature of this competition, your participation in the competition, and the topic of your entry.
 This type of disclosure is permitted.
-Anything beyond these general disclosures is not permitted until the Competition officially terminates at 8:00 a.m. on Oct.
-28, 2013.
+Anything beyond these general disclosures is not permitted until the competition officially terminates at 8:00 a.m. on Oct.
+27, 2014.